Greenpon/ISISBot/README.md

 Python based Dicord bot for ISIS Service TU Berlin

+Changelog 25-06 Lennart
+- changed Filtering.py dialog output text to english without !create request.
+- changed !help function embed to disappear after 30 seconds as to not clutter the discord channel.
+- renamed missed occurances of Befehle which has been renamed to CommandHelp in last push on 24-06-21.

 Changelog 24-06 Lennart
 - added warning for set_interval_to() if the interval length is very long (RSS Feed 10 entries limit)
 - updated help() with all entries that can be found in documentation currently